This is an excellent place to study for all kinds of reasons.

 Kiplinger’s Personal Finance picked Denver for its nightlife, light rail, Wi-Fi access, and the Rocky Mountains.
 Kiplinger's also ranked Denver #5 in the list of Best Cities for New College Grads in 2014.

 The City and County of Denver again in 2012 ranked #4 out of 54 of the nation’s largest cities for its sustainable policies, programs and activities by the national sustainability advocacy group Our Green Cities.

 IN A HAPPY STATE

-According to the most recent Gallup-Healthways Well-Being Index , Colorado is the seventh happiest state in the nation.
+According to the 2014 Gallup-Healthways Well-Being Index, Colorado is the sixth happiest state in the nation.
 The ranking is based on data in six categories: life evaluation, emotional health, work environment, physical health, healthy behaviors, and access to basic necessities.